Society for the Protection of Underground Networks

 The Society for the Protection of Underground Networks (SPUN) is a science-based initiative to map and protect the mycorrhizal networks that regulate the Earth's climate and ecosystems.

 The organization was founded in 2021.
 The Executive Director is Toby Kiers, an evolutionary biologist at the Vrije Universiteit Amsterdam.
 The stated goals of The Society for the Protection of Underground Networks (SPUN) are mapping, protecting, and harnessing mycorrhizal fungi.

 SPUN is activating mycologists around the world, working with local collaborators to obtain core soil samples from all types of ecosystems.
-The goal is to survey, locate, and identify the diverse domains of mycelia and create a fungal atlas, a biological reference guide to ensure their protection and continuity.
+The goal is to survey, locate, and identify the diverse domains of mycelia and create a fungal atlas, a biological reference guide to ensure their protection.

 Research

 Map, sample, DNA extraction and analysis.
 SPUN workflow.
+In the left panel, prioritization mapping based on underexplored ecosystems; in the second panel, soil sampling showing Dr. Justin Stewart in Ecuador; in the third panel, analysis showing Dr. Toby Kiers in Palmyra Atoll.

 The Society for the Protection of Underground Networks samples soil and extracts and sequences fungal DNA in order to learn which fungi are present.
-The geo-located fungal taxa are then fed into a machine learning model that predicts belowground fungal biodiversity on a global scale.
+The geo-located fungal taxa are then fed into a machine learning model that predicts belowground fungal biodiversity and biomass on a global scale.

 Expeditions

 In order to identify mycorrhizal fungi present at a given location, The Society for the Protection of Underground Networks takes soil samples for analysis.

 SPUN youth group spun.youth 'Fungi For Future' awareness march Amsterdam 2023.

-To date, SPUN has organized expeditions in Ecuador, Colombia, Italy, Palmyra Atoll, Chile, Kazakhstan, Corsica, Ghana, and Lesotho.
+To date, SPUN has organized expeditions to Ecuador, Colombia, Italy, Palmyra Atoll, Chile, Kazakhstan, Corsica, Ghana, Lesotho, Alaska, Brazil, Tunisia, Peru, and Greece.
 A number of factors are considered when choosing expedition locations, including sampling intensity at a location, predicted biodiversity, and feasibility of permitting.
 Locations or eco-regions that have had less intense sampling in the past are given priority.
+For certain groups of mycorrhizal fungi, SPUN found that over 70% of Earth's ecosystems were unsampled as of 2025.

 SPUN scientist Dr. Bethan Manley samples soil for mycorrhizal fungi in Kazakhstan.